 Yes No Share to Facebook

-Question: What are the legal requirements for a landlord evicting a tenant for personal use?
+Question: What are the legal requirements in Ontario when a landlord evicts a tenant for personal use (N12)?

 Understanding the Proper Eviction Via N12 Process Including Notice Requirements When Evicting a Tenant For Own Use By the Landlord